Moguri/pman/README.md

 In addition to the `create` command, `pman` has the following commands:

+* update - re-run project creation logic on the project directory
 * help - display usage information
 * build - convert all files in the assets directory and place them in the export directory
 * run - run the application by calling `python` with the main file